The Testing Ground — Grand Celebration

 The tall pine trees surrounding the grove ripple and whisper; wind flows through their branches, producing arboreal sounds that soothe the listener’s anxieties and worries.
 Those attending seem lost in time in space.
 Then the earth sounds diminish slowly, leaving all attending enveloped with a sense of calm and joy.

-By LOUIS EVAN GRIVETTI and
+An e-book by LOUIS EVAN GRIVETTI and

 SARGENT THURBER REYNOLDS